-Based on the settlement agreement, we recorded an after tax charge of approximately \$228 million, or \$0.26 per diluted share (\$351 million pre-tax), in the fourth quarter of 1998 associated with the settlement agreement in principle to settle the PRIDES securities class action.
-We recorded an increase in additional paid-in capital of \$350 million offset by a decrease in retained earnings of \$228 million resulting in a net increase in stockholders' equity of \$122 million as a result of the prospective issuance of the Rights.
+Based on the settlement, we recorded an after tax charge of approximately \$228 million, or \$0.26 per diluted share, which is \$351 million pre-tax, in the fourth quarter of 1998.
+We recorded an increase in additional paid-in capital of \$350 million offset by a decrease in retained earnings of \$228 million, resulting in a net increase in stockholders' equity of \$122 million as a result of the prospective issuance of the common stock.
 As a result, the settlement should not reduce net book value.
 In addition, the settlement is not expected to reduce 1999 earnings per share unless our common stock price materially appreciates.
 SEE "ITEM 3.
 LEGAL PROCEEDINGS" for a more detailed description of the settlement.